saminjapan100/LoopLend-Legal-Policies/PRIVACYPOLICY.md

 Right to Know: Request details about the categories and specific pieces of personal information we collect, use, or share (e.g., account, location, transaction data).
 Right to Delete: Request deletion of your personal information, subject to legal exceptions (e.g., tax records).
 Right to Opt-Out of Sale: LoopLend does not sell personal information, but you can opt out of ad-related data sharing (e.g., AdMob device ID usage) via device settings or by emailing privacy@looplend.app.
-Visit https://looplend.app/do-not-sell for details.
 Non-Discrimination: We will not discriminate against you for exercising your CCPA rights.

 c.
 GDPR Rights (EEA Residents)